Encrpyt/Caleb-s-Projects/README.md

-General repository of any of Encrpyt's coding Projects
+Encrpyt's first chatbot with python.